wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Consul written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
 The GUI is in JavaScript with Handlebars templating, SCSS, and Gherkin.

-   Initiated in <strong>2014</strong>, this repo has garnered nearly 25,000 stars, with over a million downloads monthly.
+   Initiated in <strong>2014</strong>, the repo has garnered nearly 25,000 stars, with over a million downloads monthly.

 ## To Serve Microservices

-   To build a fast and reliable system in the cloud today, enterprises architect systems using distributed <strong>microservices</strong> instead of monolithic architectures.
+   To build a fast and reliable system in the cloud today, enterprises create systems using distributed <strong>microservices</strong> instead of monolithic architectures which are more difficult to evolve.

    > "Microservices is the most popular architectural approach today.
 It's extremely effective.
 It's the approach used by many of the most successful companies in the world, particularly the big web companies." --<a target="_blank" href="https://www.youtube.com/watch?v=zzMLg3Ys5vI" title="Oct 28, 2020">Dave Farley</a>